MatthijsBrem/wheelchair-design-platform/README.md

 - gesture sensor (Adafruit_APDS9960)
 properties and behaviours: detects a hand going up, down, left or right.
-Motivation of choice: We want to use this as a soundboard and add different sounds to each movement like a drum.
+Motivation of choice: We want to introduce the movements of remixing a song and use these movements to give the music a backspin effect.
-- orientation sensor (Adafruit BNO055)
-properties and behaviours: They provide with orientation data by combining sensors such as accelerometers, gyroscopes and magnetometers.
-The data can be read in different formats, the one that would be more appropriate for the project would be Absolute orientation, acceleration Vector and Linear accelerator vector.
-Motivation of choice: Sensing the orientation of the wheelchair could activate different lightning presets or colours.
-This will enable the user to dance to the song but still have the sound in control.
 - proximity sensor (SHARP_2Y0A02 x 3)
 properties and behaviours: The sensor measures if something is in front of him and based on the distance the voltages changes.
 This can be converted into distance in cm.
-Motivation of choice: When a person approaches between 20 cm and 1 m of distance new sounds are implemented into the music with the same beat of the song playing.
+Motivation of choice: When a person approaches between 20 cm and 1 m of distance a delay will be added to the music.
+In this way interaction with the user of the wheelchair is promoted, as positioning oneself close to the wheelhair changes the music.
 - pressure sensor x 4 (FSR 406)
 Properties and behaviours: measures the pressure on the seat of the user.
-Motivation of choice: by leaning left, right, forward or backwards we want to control the speed and pitch.
+Motivation of choice: by leaning left, right, forward or backwards we want to control the pitch of the music and the filtering of the music.
+This introduces new tools for the children to remix the song.
+Leaning forward means a pitch increase, leaning backwards leads to a lower pitch.
+Leaning to the right applies a high pass filter to the music and leaning leaning left applies a lowpass filter to the music.
+Both filters are controlled by a ramp function that is dependent on how long the leaning is performed.
-- Microphone (e.g. RobotDyn® Microphone Sound Measure Module) Properties and behaviours: measures the audio output Motivation of choice: we use the beat and speed of the music that is playing to adjust the lights to the beat.

 # Choice of Actuators Disco Wheelchair

-- LEDs :
+- NeoPixel :

 Properties and behaviour: an LED lights up once a current is sent through the diode.
 LEDs are suitable for flashing and are available in RGB, but effectively every colour can be made.
 LEDs can also easily be dimmed by lowering the current or by pulse width modulation.

 Motivation for choice: We want to create a wheelchair that is nice to use on a dance floor.
 The LEDs can be used to trigger communication/interaction with others on the dancefloor.
 Furthermore, the LEDs can light up in a pattern that is linked to the rhythm of the music, and by doing so, making the wheelchair the centrepiece of the dancefloor.

 Ideally, the lights of the club would change accordingly to the music remixes of the wheelchair user, in order to prototype this LED lights can be used.
-10 LED lights could be used: 2/3  lights can be used for the stroboscopic effect and the other ones should be RGB lights and UV LED lights

-- Rotary Servo Motor:

-Properties and behaviour:  A rotary servo motor is a motor that transforms current into a rotational motion.
-Servo motors can keep track of the acceleration, velocity and angular position.
-A sensor in the motor is used to send feedback on the position/velocity/acceleration.
-Electromagnetic induction is used to let the motor rotate.

-Motivation for choice: The servo motor can be integrated in order to give a hand to the person in the wheelchair in the moment of dancing in executing more difficult moves such as a spin or similar.
-When the orientation sensor will detect a change in direction the servo motor will activate in order to help in the action of spinning.
-In order to avoid misunderstanding and involuntary actions, the servomotor will activate only once a determined pattern of movements is detected (i.g. the signal for activation could be “turn to the left, turn to the right, turn to the left”)

 - Speaker:

 Properties and behaviour: A Speaker is a electroacoustic transducer which converts an electrical audio signal into a corresponding sound.
 The speaker that will be used is a dynamic speaker.
 Dynamic speakers work when an alternating current electrical audio signal is applied to a coil of wire suspended in a circular gap between the poles of a permanent magnet.
 The rapid movement back and forth of the coil causes the movement of a diaphragm attached to the coil, this creates sound waves.

-Motivation for choice: The selection of the speaker as an actuator for the project is based on the main objective of the project: Making the movements and interaction with the surroundings of the wheelchair expressed in music variation in tone/pitch/insertion of sounds/speed of the music.
+Motivation for choice: The selection of the speaker as an actuator for the project is based on the main objective of the project: Making the movements and interaction with the surroundings of the wheelchair expressed in music variation in tone, pitch and effects for the music.
 The speaker will, therefore, allow releasing the remixed tones based on the data collected.

+# Sound controlling software

+In order to manipulate the music that is being played on the Pi, another programming language is used, which suits itself well to music manipulation.
+This language is called Pure Data.
+Pure Data is used as the link between the sensor data that is processed in python on the Pi and the audio output.

+After the processing of the sensor data in python, the commands that correspond with the behavior are sent to PureData over a socket, using TCP communication.
+PureData receives these commands and routes them to the right parts in the code.
+This then controls the different variables that adjust pitch/play direction/delay.

 # A Noisy wheelchair

-By Matthijs

 Wheelchair Design Platform is a repository that contains some resources to help designers and developers speak the same language, and work together towards